-- The Trustees have maintained an up-to-date register of pecuniary interests - The trustees review their vision and values - The trustees welcomed an NGA governance review which confirmed effective governance - The Vice Chair led the annual self-evaluation and audit, implementing training opportunities and enhancing school governors visit expectations. - The trustee have reviewed the school's staff structure to support future developments including supporting other schools - The Trustees have engaged with a review of operations management and overseen implementation of new operating systems. - The Trustees have supported the engagement of new consultants resulting in two successful CIF bids.
+- Two parent governors were elected by parent and one governor appointed by the governing body. - The Trustees have maintained an up-to-date register of pecuniary interests - The Trustees review their vision and values - The Vice Chair led the annual self-evaluation and audit, implementing training opportunities and enhancing school governors visit expectations. - The Trustees have reviewed the school's staff structure to support future developments including supporting other schools - The Trustees have supported the deployment of staff to support another school within the Local Authority